Qulxis/ML-Climate-Project-Template-Fall2022/README.md

 I develop an approach to help identify promising locations to build solar panel arrays by leveraging  only GHI levels and ambient temperature readings from the National Renewable Energy Laboratory (NREL)'s satelitte data to approximate the historical potential Photovoltaic output that matches SOTA simulations.
 I explore machine learning models from Linear Regression to Random Forest approachs and document the results in notebooks viewable in this repository.

-To explore this project, view the following notebooks under the src folder in sequence:
+To explore this project, view the following notebooks under the src/Notebooks folder in sequence:
 - 1 Map Visualization and Data Selection
 - 2 EDA on DATA
-- Data and Modeling
+- 3 Data and Modeling

 My process is documented in journal.md and my resources are listed in resources.md